vivekram17/GreenPulse/greenpulse-backend/README.md

    The API starts on `http://localhost:8080`.

-> This project wasn't compiled inside the sandbox that generated it — Maven
-> Central isn't reachable from there.
-Everything follows standard Spring Boot
-> 3 / Jakarta EE conventions, but run `mvn clean verify` locally as a first
+> Run `mvn clean verify` locally as a first step and fix anything your
-> step and fix anything your Maven/JDK version flags.
+> Maven/JDK version flags.

 ## API reference